Yugkp10457/MSFT-ARIMA-Forecasting/README.md

 Training & Validation: The model was trained on the historical data and evaluated using RMSE/MAE on a 365-day test set.

-🚀 Next Steps (Future Work)
+🚀 Next Steps:

-The model's high error rate proves the need to transition to techniques that handle financial non-linearity and memory effects:
+The model's high error rate proves the need to transition to techniques that handle financial non-linearity and memory effects.

 Deep Learning (LSTM): Implementing a Long Short-Term Memory (LSTM) network to capture non-linear dependencies and long-term memory effects.